 You’ve heard of Photoshop, right?
-Of course you have — you wouldn’t be reading this book otherwise!
+Of course you have — you wouldn’t be reading this otherwise!
 You’ve probably heard of Photoshop’s sidekick, Fireworks, too, but you might not be quite sure of what it does or where it fits in.

 Photoshop and Fireworks are two of the most commonly used tools in the web designer’s arsenal.
 From the preparation of initial design comps to generating optimized graphics for a web page, most web designers rely heavily on these two programs.

 In this introductory chapter, which has been adapted from The Photoshop Anthology, 101 Web Design Tips, Tricks and Techniques, I’ll cover some of the basic tools and tasks that we’ll draw on in the later chapters.
 I’ll also share some of the shortcuts and time-savers that I use frequently.
 This chapter won’t give you an exhaustive review of the many things that Photoshop can do (where would it end!), but it should provide the bare bones that will help get beginners started.
 If you’re already familiar with the interface and can perform tasks like making selections, applying gradients, and working with layers, you might want to skip ahead to the next chapter.

 So what are you waiting for?
 Open up Photoshop and let’s go!